-In Otavalo market, expect to barter for your purchases.
+In Otavalo market, prices vary depending on the stall, and the buyer – so expect to barter for your purchases.
 Stall owners will bargain hard to get you to buy from them – asking what price will get you to buy.
 There is a lot of competition, especially on quiet days when the flow of tourists is much slower, and is actually quite difficult to browse without being pressured to buy something.

-That said, there is a wide range of products on offer, and it is possible to pick up some real bargains.
+That said, there is a wide range of products on offer, and it is possible to pick up some real bargains at really cheap prices.
 I bought some jewellery made from orange peel, a magnet for my mum made from a jacaranda leaf, and a painted feather bookmark for my dad.
 There are some beautiful paintings, carvings, and hand painted bowls and spoons, jewellery, sweaters, blankets, bags, everything you can imagine.
 As per usual, I had to be strict about what I bought as I had limited space in my backpack!

 However, this isn’t the only Otavalo Market – another market for local people can be found a few blocks away, and is much more ‘real’ than the tourist market.
 Here you will find traditional dresses, fruit and vegetables, and usual market items that the locals buy.

 Otavalo can be visited as a day tour from Quito, but if you have time I’d recommend staying overnight to get a real feel for the town.
 If you are looking for Otavalo tours, check out these options with GetYourGuide: